 The Economic Development Plan represents Jaffrey's commitment to strive toward manageable economic growth.
-The plan begins with a history and current assessment of where we are now, and concludes with an overview of the policies, objectives, and activities that will lead us into the future.
+The plan begins with a history and current assessment of where we are now, and concludes with an overview of the policies and objectives that will lead us into the future.
 The following vision statement was adopted: